g0t4/course-jenkins-getting-started/docs/from-jobs-to-pipelines.md

   - `build`
   - then `deploy to a test environment`
   - then `run integration tests`
+    - when time consuming, run tests or test sets in parallel
   - then `deploy to a manual testing environment`
   - pause for humans to tinker with `manual and exploratory tests`
   - if all is well, `simulate a production deployment` including tests